burnol-math/kempner/README.md

 level, because there never was any time to re-visit using more powerful analytic machinery.

-In particular, in
+In particular, I handled in

 - Measures for the summation of Irwin series.
-Available at [arXiv:2402.09083](https://arxiv.org/abs/2402.09083),
+Available at [arXiv:2402.09083](https://arxiv.org/abs/2402.09083) ([Integers](https://math.colgate.edu/~integers/), 2026, to appear),

-I handled the more general Irwin series (associated with only one digit).
+the more general Irwin series (associated with only one digit).
 Refer to the sibling project [burnolmath/irwin](https://gitlab.com/burnolmath/irwin) for details and additional bibliographical references, inclusive of papers of mine, some of